belleau/methylInheritance/README.md

 # methylInheritance
-Permutation analysis, based on Monte Carlo sampling, for testing the hypothesis that the number of conserved DME, between several generations, is associated to an effect inherited from a treatment and that stochastic effect can be dismissed.
+Permutation analysis, based on Monte Carlo sampling, for testing the hypothesis that the number of conserved differentially methylated elements, between several generations, is associated to an effect inherited from a treatment and that stochastic effect can be dismissed.